NadiDami/CrowdHailer.github.io/_drafts/ddd/interactors-and-usecases.md

 author: Peter Saxton
 ---

-As part of an my ongoing exploration of design patterns

 ### Whats in a Name?
-Interactors suffer from a bit of an identity crisis particularly in the ruby community.
-I have seen then called interactors, use cases and serice objects.
-I feel have though somewhat on this and decided that I believe interactor to be the most useful term for the following logic.
+Interactors suffer from a bit of an identity crisis.
+I have seen them called 'interactors', 'use cases' and 'serice objects'.
+I believe interactor is the most useful term when talking about an implementation and will try to stick to that.
+Here is my take on each term.

-> **Service object** is sometimes used to describe the encapsulation of an external service that you system uses.
+> **Service object** is used to describe the encapsulation of an external service that you system uses.
 E.g. you might have a email service object.

 > **Usecase** makes the most sense on a non technical level, so the Login usecase is what the customer does.

-> **Interactor** is the technical term for the Ruby object that is used to realise a given usecase.
+> **Interactor** is the technical term for the Ruby object that is used to perform a given usecase.

 ### What are interactors?
-A general definintion of an Interactor is liable to end up nebulous as it is the part of the system that is most personal to a given project.
-An interactor orchestrates a specific business usecase.
-It achives this by coordinating the interaction of other business objects in the system.
+An interactor orchestrates components in a system to complete a specific business usecase.
+It is important that an interactor knows how to delegate and should achieve the result while carrying out none of the work itself.
+It should also know nothing about how the result of its action should be sent or presented to the user.
+As something that is defined by what they do not do it is tricky to see there value out of context.
+However they separation they enforce between the code of rendering, http and session from the code with the important business logic is rapidly increases in value as the system grows.

 ### Basic Structure
-A interactor instance should run only once.
-They are initialized with parameters and context. should always report the same outcome once the interation has occurred and so have no changable state.
-They should also use the business logic terms as much as possible.
+An interaction can occur only once.
+A user many try the same interaction multiple times but as a different out come is possible on each occasion it is a separation interaction.
+What happened as the result of an interaction cannot be changed after it has occurred.

+An instance of an interactor is used to represent a single interaction.
+To reflect the desired behavior it is initialized will all the parameters and context that is needed, these cannot be modified after initialization.
+On the object the only methods that are available are query methods to report on what occurred, people often add `success?/failure?` methods but I try to use tems that are specific to the interaction such as `created?/deleted?/approved?`.

+That interactors cannot be modified means they are immutable.
+Ruby makes immutability hard so I do not write any code to enforce this and simply follow convention of only querying they response object.

 ```rb
 class CreatePost
   def initialize(form, context)